 The University of Helsinki provides advice to immigrants interested in studying at a Finnish higher education institution.
 The University’s advice service provides information on how to apply to a Finnish higher education institution.
 If you have previously studied at a higher education institution, we can advise you on continuing or supplementing your studies.
 We can help you explore your opportunities in the Finnish education system.

 Training in academic skills (AKVA training) is for immigrants who wish to study at a university or a university of applied sciences.
 The training enhances the students’ academic skills and proficiency in Finnish and acquaints them with higher education studies.
 Students at Finnish higher education institutions need good Finnish and English skills as well as the ability to study independently.
 AKVA training develops precisely these skills.
 The training also helps you find the studies suitable to you and includes personal and group guidance.
 All teaching is based on the concept of linguistic awareness, which means that the students practise their Finnish skills continuously.
 The training is free of charge.
 AKVA training is coordinated by the University of Helsinki Centre for Continuing Education HY+.
-The next AKVA training programme will begin in autumn 2021.
-You can apply for the training in spring 2021.
-Detailed application dates and instructions will be posted on this page as soon as they are confirmed.

 The Open University offers open-enrolment Finnish courses subject to a fee.
 You do not need to be enrolled as a student at the University of Helsinki to take the courses.